F5Networks/f5-telemetry-streaming/INTERNAL_README.md

 Required information:

 - Host: The address of the Kafka system.
+- Protocol: The port of the Kafka system.
+Values: binaryTcpTls, binaryTcp
 - Port: The port of the Kafka system.
 - Topic: The topic where data should go within the Kafka system.